peaks-cc/iOS_architecture_samplecode/15/Carthage/Checkouts/IGListKit/Guides/Best Practices and FAQ.md

 #### I have a *huge* data set and [`-performUpdatesAnimated: completion:`](https://instagram.github.io/IGListKit/Classes/IGListAdapter.html#/c:objc(cs)IGListAdapter(im)performUpdatesAnimated:completion:) is *super* slow.
 What do I do?

 If you have multiple thousands of items and you cannot batch them in, you'll see performance issues with `-performUpdatesAnimated: completion:`.
-The real bottle neck behind the scenes here is `UICollectionView` attempting to insert so many cells at once.
+The real bottleneck behind the scenes here is `UICollectionView` attempting to insert so many cells at once.
 Instead, call [`-reloadDataWithCompletion:`](https://instagram.github.io/IGListKit/Classes/IGListAdapter.html#/c:objc(cs)IGListAdapter(im)reloadDataWithCompletion:) when you first load data.
 Behind the scenes, this method *does not* do any diffing and simply calls `-reloadData` on `UICollectionView`.
 For subsequent updates, you can then use `-performUpdatesAnimated: completion:`.

 #### How do I use IGListKit and estimated cell sizes with Auto Layout?